Survival Guide

 Explosions are a constant in deeploop, thus is important to understand the mechanics behind.

 As explained on the weapons page, explosives deal consecutive damage in two separate instances.
-This means normal explosives caused by enemies/the player deals 5 damage twice for a total of 10 damage, while IDPD explosives from Vans/Popo Freaks do 8 damage twice for a total of 16 damage.
-It is possible for the player or enemies to avoid both instances of damage if they move in/out of the explosion radius at the exact right moment.
+For normal explosions this causes 5 damage twice for a total of 10 damage, while IDPD explosions from Popo Freaks/Vans do 8 damage twice for a total of 16 damage.
+It is possible for the player or enemies to only take one of the damage instances by moving in/out of an explosion's radius at the perfect moment.

-On Non-Beta versions of the game chain explosions can occur, and in later loops the explosion radius can be so big the player can be killed from off-screen grenades.
-To work around this extra caution should be given during Van spawning phase, and not to underestimate the size of explosions if grenades start piling together.
+On Non-Beta any chain explosions can occur, and in later loops the explosion radius from IDPD grenades can be so big that it can sometimes catch the player from off-screen.
+To work around this use extra caution around the Van spawning phase, and not to underestimate the size of explosions if grenades start piling together.

 Settings

 The full mechanics of each setting can be viewed here.
-This section will brief over any settings relevant to meta runs.
-Any of the following settings can be changed mid-run with the exception of changing FPS.
+This section will brief over any relevant settings that meta players have on/off and explain why.
+Any of these settings can be changed mid-run except for changing FPS.

 For Audio settings: